kawsarahmd/transformer-coding-lab-with-pytorch/README.md

    - `.shape`: Get tensor dimensions
    - `.view()` or `.reshape()`: Reshape tensors
    - `.unsqueeze()`: Add dimensions to tensors
    - `.squeeze()`: Remove single-dimensional entries from tensor shape
+   - `.torch.randint()`: The `torch.randint` function in PyTorch is used to generate a tensor filled with random integers within a specified range.

 2. [**Tensor Mathematical Operations**](#tensor-mathematical-operations)
    - `torch.matmul()`: Matrix multiplication